 More specifically, the project aims for three primary outcomes:

-1. Better understanding and deeper insights of gaps, challenges, needs, and opportunities across the rice value chain in Nigeria and Mali;
+1. Better understanding and deeper insights into gaps, challenges, needs, and opportunities across the rice value chain in Nigeria and Mali;

 2. Raised awareness among public and private stakeholders of issues and solutions of various stages of the rice value chains and opportunities for the rice sector benefiting smallholders;